 Additionally, you can get up to 120 other top cable channels including ESPN, CNN, and more, depending on the cable package that you choose.

-Overall, DirecTV Now is a good deal and offers most local TV channels on Roku for a good price.
+Overall, DirecTV Now is a reasonable deal and offers most local TV channels on Roku for a good price.

 YouTube TV had its full launch last year, with a star-studded ad campaign during the MLB playoffs, and it’s a great choice if you want to watch local TV channels on Roku.